HR 5171

-HR 5171, also known as V766 Centauri, is a yellow hypergiant in the constellation Centaurus.
-It is said to be either an extreme red supergiant (RSG) or recent post-red supergiant (Post-RSG) yellow hypergiant (YHG), both of which suggest it is one of the largest known stars.
-The star's diameter is uncertain but likely to be between 1,100 and 1,600 times that of the Sun.
-It is 3.6 kpc (11,700 light years) from Earth.
+HR 5171, also known as V766 Centauri, is a multiple star system in the constellation Centaurus.
+The primary star is said to be either an extreme red supergiant (RSG) or recent post-red supergiant (Post-RSG) yellow hypergiant (YHG), both of which suggest it is one of the largest known stars.
+The star's diameter is uncertain but likely to be between 1,300 and 1,600 times that of the Sun.
+It is around 3 kiloparsecs (10,000 light-years) from Earth.
 It is a variable star, and when it is near its maximum brightness, magnitude 6.1, it is faintly visible to the naked eye under excellent observing conditions.

 A 2014 publication hypothesized the star to be a contact binary, sharing a common envelope of material with a smaller yellow supergiant and secondary star, the two orbiting each other every ±1,304 days.
-A recent publication (2019) rules out this hypothesis, and the distance of HR 5171 has been revised to ±5,200 light years and its radius to 3-5 AU (i.e. 650 to 1080 times that of the Sun).
+However, a 2019 publication ruled out this hypothesis.

-An optical companion, HR 5171B, may or may not be at the same distance as the yellow supergiant.
+An optical companion, HR 5171B, may or may not be at the same distance as the yellow hypergiant.